team23/b5/docs/modules/docker.md

     use `docker:run docker-compose exec …` if the container is already running.
 This will reduce the necessary overhead to run your command.
 * **is_running:** Will return 0 or 1 whether one container or any container is running.
-Usage: `docker:is_running` for checking is any container is running, `docker:is_running $SERVICE` when chacking for an particular service.
+Usage: `docker:is_running` for checking if any container is running, `docker:is_running $SERVICE` when checking for an particular service.
 May be used like: `if $( docker:is_running ) ; then … ; fi`.

 ## Additional environment provided when using docker:run